 Portable appliances are tested on a regular basis.
-Testing is performed by trained individuals in the science department and IT department and, where necessary, by an external provider.
+Testing is performed by trained individuals in the science departments and IT departments and, where necessary, by an external provider.
+All portable appliances are tested in accordance with best practice guidelines.

 The fixed wire electrical systems in the building are subject to periodic inspection, the most recent having been carried out by the schools' electrical contractors during 2021 (100% test valid for 5 years).
 Records of this test are kept in the Facilities Office.